noble3212/WindowsAutomation/README.md

 This will scan for applications with few too many DNS queries- This is normal but if something other than microsoft comes up itll tell you
 # Windows user migration
-This will automate the moving of windows profile to another user incase of profile corruption
+This will automate the moving of windows profile to another user incase of profile corruption how to use
+Make the script executable
+.\MigrateProfile.ps1 -SourceUser alice -TargetUser bob -ExportRegistry